Healthcare Security Case Study

 Healthcare is one of those places that often have both proprietary and contracted security officers working in the same facility.
 Basically, a medical center may have their own security staff, and yet they may also contract with a private security service to manage certain tasks or assignments.

-An example of this may be that the contract security service may be asks to patrol satellite campuses after hours so that the hospital’s security officers can remain at the main hospital.
+An example of this may be that the contract security service may be asked to patrol satellite campuses after hours so that the hospital’s security officers can remain at the main hospital.

 Law Enforcement and Contract Security